SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Pictures from my tour and what else there is to see at Coit Tower

-Learn all about how this area was developed, why they installed cable cars here first, and what the district is like today.
-This two-hour tour starts at the entrance to the Stanford Hotel and does include some uphill walking (you will walk slowly).
+Learn about how this area was developed, why this was the first location where they installed cable cars, and what the district is like today.
+This two-hour tour starts at the Stanford Hotel entrance and includes some uphill walking (don't worry, you will walk slowly).

-Tour Schedule: Thursdays and Sundays at either 1 pm or 2 pm, they have a tour on Monday or Tuesday about once a month, visit their site to confirm your dates.
+Tour Schedule: Thursdays and Sundays at 2 pm.
+Visit their site to confirm your dates.

 Meeting Location: Outside the entrance of the Stanford Court Hotel at 905 California Street between Powell and Mason